dyenaan/dyenaan/README.md

-# 👋 Hey, I'm Dyenaan
+# Hey, I'm Dyenaan

 A Software Engineer and Blockchain Builder exploring decentralized systems, privacy, and human-centered technology.

 ---

-## 📚 About Me
+## About Me

 - Software Engineering student at the University of Calgary
 - Exploring decentralized identity, secure messaging, and blockchain infrastructure
-- Enjoy building tools that empower communities
-- Always exploring new ways to challenge myself and grow
+- Always looking for new ways to challenge myself

 ---

-## 💼 Experience
+## Experience

 - **TechOps Intern** @BNB Chain – 2025
 - **Engineering Intern** @ATCO Energy Systems – 2023–2024